jlgingrich/507challenge/README.md

 # The 507 Challenge

-| Think you can survive the infinite dimensions?
+> Think you can survive the infinite dimensions?
 Lets find out!

 This Python script hosts and interfaces with a dedicated server running [Minecraft Java Edition 20w14∞](https://minecraft.fandom.com/wiki/Java_Edition_20w14%E2%88%9E) in order to create a sort of "challenge mode".
 Much like a certain [507](https://scp-wiki.wikidot.com/scp-507), all players in the server will be randomly transported between dimensions at random intervals.
-Because this is the "Ultimate Content" joke snapshot, which adds new procedurally generated dimensions that randomize existing elements of the game and several [easter egg dimensions](https://minecraft.fandom.com/wiki/Java_Edition_20w14%E2%88%9E#Easter_egg_dimensions), this can land you just about anywhere.
+Because this is the "Ultimate Content" April Fools' snapshot, which adds new procedurally generated dimensions that randomize existing elements of the game and several [easter egg dimensions](https://minecraft.fandom.com/wiki/Java_Edition_20w14%E2%88%9E#Easter_egg_dimensions), this can land you just about anywhere.

 ## Config